Manoir de Ban

 The Manoir de Ban, or Champ de Ban Estate Manor, is a manor house located at Corsier-sur-Vevey on the banks of Lake Geneva in Switzerland.

-The property is known for having been Charlie Chaplin's home for 25 years, from 1952 until his death in 1977.
-It houses a museum dedicated to the life and work of its former owner, named Chaplin's World, which opened in April 2016 after 15 years in development.
+The property is known for having been actor, filmmaker and composer Charlie Chaplin's home for twenty-five years, from 1952 until his death in 1977.
+It houses a museum dedicated to the life and work of its former owner, named Chaplin's World, which opened in April 2016 after fifteen years in development.

 The manor is listed as a heritage site of Swiss Inventory of Cultural Property of National Significance.

 Location

 The manor lies on the Champ de Ban Estate, above Corsier-sur-Vevey, a wine-growing village on the Swiss Riviera.
 The 14 ha estate lies in stunning countryside, between the Lavaux vineyards (a UNESCO World Heritage Site), Lake Geneva and the peaks of the Swiss Alps.

 The estate is 9 km from Montreux, 26 km from Lausanne and 91 km from Geneva.